juanpc2018/Atari-ST-TT-Falcon-Guide-/README.md

 Atari STE games had nice graphics, maybe similar to Amiga AGA. </br>

 All Atari was "Ready for Musicians" built-in MIDI I/O ports. </br>
+MIDI ports are the same in All Atari ST / TT / Falcon variants, based on the ACIA M6850p </br>

-Amiga can be used with optional 3rd party Serial to Midi dongles. </br>
+Amiga can be used with optional 3rd party Serial to Midi dongles, some are very different from others. </br>
-Full version of Cubase was never ported to Amiga, only TwentyFour "24" "Lite" version. </br>
+Full version of Cubase was never ported to AmigaOS, only TwentyFour "24" "Lite" version, similar to "16" for C64. </br>
 Amiga had Bars & Beats, purchaed by Microsoft when developing DirectX, then released as Download. </br>
-also Octamed & other trackers. </br>
+Amiga also had Octamed & other trackers. </br>

 Atari TT has 4x 1MB ROM's runing at 8-Bits each = 32-Bits. </br>
 Amiga 4000 has 2x ROM's at 16-Bits each. </br>

-im surpriced how similar is: </br>
+im surpriced how similar: </br>
-Out of This world game in all platforms, almost identical in different machines. </br>
+Out of This world game is in all platforms, almost identical in different machines/OS. </br>

-Links: </br>
+### Links: </br>
 https://atari.joska.no/snapshots/freemint/cpu/ </br>
 https://freemint.github.io/tos.hyp/en/index.html </br>
 https://gtello.pages-perso.free.fr/downld_e.htm </br>